Mcflurrins/WasteWise/project-documentation.md

 #### Pre/Post-Task Comparisons
 The Pre-Task survey comprised of questions Q1-Q7 while the Post-Task survey had all the questions from Q1-Q10 along with SUS and NASA-TLX.

+#### Inventory Awareness
 ![](materials/images/table.png)

 After reverse scaling and taking the mean of each subheading, the pre- vs post-task results suggest that the prototype had a strong impact on inventory awareness while changes in broader food management behaviors were positive but less conclusive.

 ![](materials/images/table2.png)

-For Inventory Awareness, the mean score increased, and the paired t-test shows p = 0.002: a statistically significant improvement in students’ awareness of expiry dates, donation options, and ability to distinguish safe foods.
+For Inventory Awareness, the mean score increased, and the paired t-test shows p = 0.002: a statistically significant improvement in awareness of expiry dates, donation options, and ability to distinguish safe foods.
 The Wilcoxon signed-rank test [7], a non-parametric test that does not assume the data follows a normal distribution, gives p = 0.062, suggesting a similar trend but slightly weaker evidence under the non-parametric assumption.
 For Food Management, the mean also increased, with the t-test yielding p = 0.052, a marginally non-significant result, and the Wilcoxon p = 0.125, confirming no strong evidence of change when relaxing normality assumptions.

 ![](materials/images/pre_post_likert.png)